 Round up a group of friends and head down to your favorite Mexican restaurant.
-Queso is great any time of the day, but we suggest indulging in this tasty treat during Happy Hour because, although queso tastes delicious by itself, it tends to taste even better when it is paired with a nice cold margarita.
+Queso is great any time of the day, but we suggest indulging in this tasty treat during Happy Hour.
+Queso tastes delicious by itself and it tends to taste even better paired with a nice, cold margarita!

 Try making a new queso recipe

-If you always stick to making the recipe that is found on the back of a very famous box of processed cheese, we suggest branching out a little.
-By browsing through some cookbooks, or doing a quick search online, you are sure to come across some new and exiting queso recipes that are worth giving a shot.
+If you always stick to making the recipe found on the back of a very famous box of processed cheese, why not branch out a little?
+By browsing through some cookbooks, or doing a quick search online, you are sure to come across some new and exciting queso recipes that are worth giving a shot.

 Score some free queso

-There are a few restaurants throughout the United States that offer free queso on September 20.
-Do your homework ahead of time, and you might just find that you can score some cheese dip goodness for free on National Queso Day.
+There are more than a few restaurants throughout the United States that offer free queso on September 20.
+Do your homework ahead of time and you might just find that you can score some cheese dip goodness for free on National Queso Day.

 4 Queso Dips You Need To Try "ahora"